 I started reading After the Tears and I have been a weepy mess ever since, as I relate to the stories and the ugly traumas of my childhood surface because there isn't a shield of booze holding them down.
 My knee-jerk reaction to strive is a common reaction for people with a traumatic or alcoholic childhoods.

-I came home and told my husband everything and we had a big heart-to-heart about our marriage, our roles, our strengths and our areas to grow.
+I came home and told my husband everything and we had a big heart-to-heart about our marriage, our roles, our strengths and our areas for growth.
 I don't know how he can love me sometimes-I'm a mess, and yes that is a common feeling of those who grew up in an alcoholic home: not feeling worthy of love.
 Along with the guilt.
 And the fear of dependency.
 And fear of intimacy.
 And the discounting and minimizing pain.
 And the knee jerk reactions to push away the one person who both knows me and rolls with the best and worst parts of me.
 Ugh, it tears me up.
-I have such gratitude and fear and shame.
+I have such gratitude for my husband, mixed in with the fear and shame I carry.

 What a week.

 I spent this evening researching a couple of books to start reading.
 The two that I decided on are: Almost Alcoholic by Joseph Nowinski & Robert Doyle and Drinking: A Love Story by Caroline Knapp.

 I realize that while I don't want my life to revolve around being dry instead of drinking, I do need to keep it in the forefront to process and grow.
 Also, I have been noticing the last couple days I have been fighting mental flashes drinking.
 It comes out of no where: "I want a drink!"
 And a flash feeling: "I deserve a drink," and just plain thinking, "I want to get drunk."
 I miss the feeling of being drunk.
 It has been a long time (for me) and that little voice is getting more persistent that this dry schnanigans has gone on long enough.